Chellii/RT-42/README.md

 ```
 ./rt [file_path]
 ```
-filename must contain path to a valid scene.
+- filename must contain path to a valid scene.
 If the scene is not valid, RTv1 will write corresponding error on standard output.
+- if you want to test your own scene check the ```parse.h``` in repository 'Includes' to have an idea how to write a valid scene.

 ## Screenshots